Servideska/HPC/doc.zih.tu-dresden.de/docs/software/modules.md

 | `iccifort` | `icc` + `ifort` | | |

-The *foss/2019a* (Free and Open Source Software) toolchain is **set as default module** and therefor, **loaded automatically on login**.
+The *foss/2019a* (Free and Open Source Software) toolchain is **set as default module** and therefore, **loaded automatically on login**.
 Thus, many of the applications built with this toolchain are available right from the start.
 This behavior can be changed via `module save`, see below.